Not long ago, a friend of mine told me that she was taking her kids to the cathedral here in New Hampshire.

 Throughout the remainder of her lifetime, her devotion to the Eucharist continued to foster her love for Jesus.
 Even when she lay on her deathbed years later, very ill and suffering, she refused the comfort of a small drink so that she might not break her fast and have to postpone receiving the Eucharist.
 The real presence of Jesus in the Eucharist was too precious a gift to delay.

 Just as Jesus was truly present in the lives of St. John Vianney and St. Elizabeth Ann Seton, He is truly present in our lives today.
-Many of us have felt discouraged during this time of global pandemic as we have had reduced access to the sacraments.
-But if we allow it, this experience can be an invitation to grow in our appreciation and respect for Jesus’ real presence in the Eucharist.
 We are not alone.
 Jesus is here.
 We can see Him, receive Him, and hold Him in our hearts.
 Thanks be to God for the gift of the Eucharist!